Is it wrong to buy a dog? What if you’re buying a dog from a breeder – does that make it right?

 *Homeless dogs in Athens, Greece

-With the rise of “pandemic puppies” that are allowing for-profit breeders and evil puppy mills to charge ridiculous prices to meet the demand, it’s only a matter of time until dogs overpopulate shelters once again.
-I can only imagine the enormous amount of neglect, surrender, and oftentimes, abuse as the novelty of having a dog wears off and the world returns to normal.
+With the rise of “pandemic puppies” that paved the way for breeders, pet stores, and evil puppy mills to charge ridiculous prices to meet the demand, dogs are overpopulating the shelters, once again.
+It is indisputable that there’s an enormous amount of neglect, surrender, and often, abuse as the novelty of having a dog wears off and the world returns to normal.

 #2 Millions of dogs are KILLED/EUTHANIZED each year